-Not statistically significant at the 5 percent level.

-All variables not marked with # or are significant at the 1 percent level, using a two-tailed test.

-The omitted category was below elementary education.

-The omitted category was 25 years or below in age.

-The omitted category was West and South west Slovenia

-The omitted category was enterprises with 250 workers or more.

-The orifitted category was elementary (unskilled) occupations.

-The omitted category was elementary (unskilled) occupations.

-The omitted category was manufacturing.

-The omitted category was feminization of more than 80 percent.
+1 The omitted category was below elementary education.
+2 The omitted category was 25 years or below in age.
+3 The omitted category was West and South west Slovenia 4 The omitted category was enterprises with 250 workers or more.
+5 The omitted category was elementary (unskilled) occupations.
+6 The omitted category was manufacturing.
+7 The omitted category was feminization of more than 80 percent.